Quality and Origins

 Goat – Goat skin is softer and suppler than cowhide, making it a popular choice for high-end products.
 We offer some flat leather made from goat.

 Camel - Camel leather has a denser fiber content than cow, resulting in a durable leather with a high tear strength.
-It has a unique grain texture, which gives it more visual interest than cow leather.
+It has a unique grain texture, which gives it a bit more visual interest than plain cow leather.

 For further reading about the types of leather and the general manufacturing process, this Wikipedia article is a great starting point!